MMN3003/knowledge/interview/interveiw.md

 In a previous role, I successfully implemented an event-driven system using Kafka, which enhanced the scalability and responsiveness of the application architecture.

 I am excited about the opportunity to bring my diverse skill set and problem-solving mindset to your team and contribute to the success of your projects

+1. Hi, I'm Mohsen.
+I've been a full-stack software engineer for over 6 years.
+I love tackling complex challenges and continuously expanding my skill set.

+2. I've worked with languages like Golang, Node.js, and Angular, and I'm familiar with Java and Spring Boot too.
+This means I'm comfortable working on both the front and back ends of websites and apps.

+In addition to my programming skills, I have a strong understanding of infrastructure tools like CI/CD, Docker, Kubernetes, Terraform, and ELK stack.
+They help make sure everything runs smoothly when we're building and deploying software.

+I'm good at making different parts of a system talk to each other using protocols like HTTP, gRPC, and WebSocket.
+It's like making sure all the gears in a machine fit together just right.

+In my last job, I used Kafka to build a system where things happen automatically when certain events occur.
+It made our software faster and more flexible.

+I'm really excited about the chance to bring my skills and enthusiasm to your team and help make cool stuff happen!"